Constrained least squares simplicial-simplicial regression: Introduction

-An important issue with compositional data analysis is the presence of zeros that prohibit the use of the logarithmic transformations, and hence the approach of \cite{hron2012}, \cite{wang2013} and \cite{chen2017}, an issue that is not addressed in most papers.
+An important issue with compositional data analysis is the presence of zeros that prohibit the use of the logarithmic transformations, hence the approach of \cite{hron2012}, \cite{wang2013} and \cite{chen2017} cannot be applied, an issue that is not addressed in most papers.
 The classical strategy addressing this issue is to replace the zero values by a small quantity \citep{ait2003}.
-However, the approach of \cite{alenazi2019} and handles the zero cases in a natural manner.
+However, the approach of \cite{alenazi2019} handles the zero cases in a natural manner.
 This is not true in general for the TFLR model though.

 \cite{tsagris2011} categorized the compositional data analysis approaches into two main categories, the raw data approach and the log-ratio approach.
 A perhaps better classification would be the raw data and the transformation-based approaches.
 Moving along the lines of the raw data approach the paper proposes the use of the same transformation-free linear regression model, as in \cite{fiksel2022}, when both the response and the predictor variables are simplicial.
 However, the adoption of a power transformation in the simplicial response generalizes the model.
 The regression coefficients are estimated via simplicial constrained least squares (SCLS) and as the name implies, least squares is the loss function used to estimate the regression coefficients which are constrained to lie on the simplex.
 This in turn implies that the expected value of the simplicial response can be expressed as a Markov transition from the simplicial predictor.
 The proposed SCLS model allows for more than one simplicial predictor, further allows the possibility of assigning weights to the simplicial predictors, and treats zero values naturally, in both the simplicial response and the predictor variables.
-The assumption of linear independence between the simplicial variables, and hypotheses regarding the mateix of regression coefficients can be tested using resampling techniques.
+The assumption of linear independence between the simplicial variables, and hypotheses regarding the matrix of regression coefficients can be tested using resampling techniques.
 Evidently, the SCLS is similar in spirit to the TFLR, but they have different loss (or objective functions).
-The TFLR model employs the Expectation-Maximization (EM) algorithm, whereas the SCLS model is based on quadratic programming, thus it enjoys a really low computational cost.
+Lastly, the TFLR model employs the Expectation-Maximization (EM) algorithm, whereas the SCLS model is based on quadratic programming, thus it enjoys a really low computational cost.

 The problem of constrained least squares (CLS), with a univariate real response, is not new. \cite{liew1976} and \cite{wets1991} have studied the asymptotic properties of constrained regression and have established the consistency of the regression coefficients, assuming the linear specification is correct. \cite{wets1991} specifically formalized the asymtptotic properties of the regression coefficients for the case of the M-estimators, whose least squares is a special case.
 More recently, \cite{james2019} proposed the constrained LASSO, a penalized version of the CLS.
 The current work though differs from these works in that it deals with the case of a constrained multivariate response.